ptsteadman/notebook/stories/summer-of-entropy.md

-Chris felt a stab of affection for his well-dressed friend, who had once told him that they would one day rekindle their romantic relationship in a different city, maybe Hong Kong, when they were older.
+Chris felt a stab of affection for his well-dressed friend, who had once told him that they would one day rekindle their romantic relationship in a different city, like Hong Kong, when they were older.

 "Yeah.
 I didn't know her that well, it's just...distracting."